brianvh/page_match/README.md

 end
 ```

-With this helper method in place, we can now rewrite the above example like this:
+With these helper methods in place, we can now rewrite the acceptance test:

 ``` ruby
 describe "Visiting the home page", :type => :request do